ejhedman/checklist-app/public/docs/chats/cursor_creating_a_release_detail_page.md

 COMMENT ON COLUMN features.comments IS 'User comments/notes about the feature status';
 ```

-Now let me update the AddFeatureDialog component to change the "Feature is Ready" checkbox to "Config" and remove the is_ready field from the form:
+Now let me update the AddFeatureDialog component to change the "Feature is Ready" checkbox to "Specs" and remove the is_ready field from the form:

 ```typescriptreact